SC-Networks/evalanche-soap-api-connector/docs/smartlink.md

 getTypeIds(): ResourceTypeInformation[]
 ```

-Retrieve the smartlink by an external id
+Retrieve a smartlink by its external id

 ```